 Strategic Plan 2014-2018

-We believe operational decisions should be driven by a plan of where an organization wants to go.
-That's why we have created a 5-year strategic plan for North Coast Co-op.
-Rather than a top-down plan reflecting the vision of one person or a small group, we sought input from the Board of Directors, the management team, the employees and the member-owners at large.
-Within each of our goal areas (below), we have specific strategies to help us meet our goals.
+We created a 5-year strategic plan for North Coast Co-op.
+Rather than a top-down plan reflecting the vision of one person or a small group, we seek input from the Board of Directors, the management team, the employees and the member-owners at large.
+Within each of our goal areas, we have specific strategies to help us meet our goals.

 We are committed to expanding food production, building capacity for producers, and filling gaps in our regional food distribution system.
 For more than thirty years the Co-op has provided economic development assistance to local producers, extended a purchasing hand to start-ups; assisting with marketing, supply agreements, merchandising, packaging, pricing, and more.
 This has become such an ingrained part of what we do that it’s often taken for granted.
 As opportunities develop, the Co-op will continue to help local producers, projects, and visions get off the ground with an eye toward food security and a triple bottom line (people, profit, and planet).